rohit33178/tech-lead/interview-question/AWS-ECS.md

 ### AWS Elastic Container Service
 Here are some important questions related to AWS ECS that can be used to evaluate a 10-year candidate for tech lead roles:

+Here are the pros and cons of AWS ECS ¹:
+### Pros:
+- Simple to use: Users have fewer decisions to make regarding computer, network, and security configurations, while still enjoying its capabilities.
+- Seamless integration with other AWS services: ECS integrates well with other AWS services such as Elastic Load Balancing, Identity and Access Management (IAM), CloudWatch, and more, allowing you to build highly scalable and reliable applications.
+- Flexible scaling options: ECS provides auto-scaling capabilities, allowing you to automatically scale your applications based on demand.
+You can configure scaling policies to adjust the number of tasks or services running in your ECS cluster.
+### Cons:
+- Vendor lock-in: Works exclusively only with AWS.
+When you start using it, it’s difficult to take the architecture away from this service.
+This also means that it will not work in a multi-cloud environment.
+- Lack of full control: While ECS provides a managed service for container orchestration, it may limit your control over certain functions of the infrastructure.
+This limitation can be a concern if you require deep control over your containers or have specific infrastructure requirements.

+> AWS ECS is a fully managed container orchestration service that allows you to easily run and scale containerised applications on AWS.
+ECS eliminates the need to manage the underlying infrastructure, making it easier for developers to focus on building their applications ¹.

 ### AWS ECS Basics

 1. What is AWS ECS and what are its main features?